pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

-This controller defines a `/` route that shows a `index` template.
-Create the file `src/main/resources/templates/index.html` with some HTML content like:
+This controller defines a `/` route that shows an `index` template.
+Next, create the file `src/main/resources/templates/index.html` with some HTML content like:
 ```html
 <!DOCTYPE HTML>
 <html xmlns:th="http://www.thymeleaf.org">